The History of Sunspot Solar Observatory

 The Grain Bin Dome, purchased in 1948 was the first building on the site dedicated to housing the telescopes.
 The name comes from it's intended function - it is actually a modified grain bin, purchased from the 1948 Sears & Roebuck Catalog.
 Image Courtesy of the Natl.
 Solar.
 Obs.

 In the first days of the site, Rudy lived in an old railroad boxcar and eventually, the AF supplied him with a 16' trailer.
 Gradually, Quonset huts were hauled up the mountain and prefabricated buildings from a Sears & Roebuck catalog were ordered.
 The original route was a dirt road from the town of High Rolls, New Mexico.
 There was no paved road accessing the site until 1960.
 The first shower on site was a large water tank from a railroad, balanced on top of one of the garages on scavenged railroad ties.
-The solar telescopes on site lived outside, and were covered by tarps at night.
+The solar telescopes on site lived outside and were covered by tarps at night.
 The first "permanent" telescope enclosure was erected on site in 1950.
 It was one of the prefabricated buildings ordered from the 1948 Sears & Roebuck catalog.
 To get it to the site, the road to High Rolls had to be widened.
 Even so, it took two years before telescopes were set up in the building, which was a converted grain bin with a slit cut into the metal of the roof (pictured left).
 In the early days, it housed four different solar instruments, including a coronagraph, which at the time were still very new.
 Both Rudy and Lee had brought their families to Sacramento Peak, and more observers were on the way with their families.

 In 1952, construction finished on a brand new facility - the Big Dome, now known as the John Evans Solar Facility.
-Unlike the Grain Bin Dome, the Big Dome was built on site - not prefabricated.
+Unlike the Grain Bin Dome, the Big Dome was built on-site - not prefabricated.
 It was built to house a new, larger solar instrument - a solar spar that would hold the largest coronagraph in the world.
 At 16 inches in diameter, it was more than three times larger than the one housed in the Grain Bin.

 SACRAMENTO PEAK AS A WORLD-CLASS SOLAR OBSERVATORY